awesomebytes/master_and_commander/README.md

 master_and_commander
 ===

-Simple scripts making possible passing one topic (currently just `Twist`) from one roscore to other roscores.
+"Simple" scripts making possible passing one topic (currently just `Twist`) from one roscore to other roscores.

 For example... you have your local roscore `http://localhost:11311`